NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Catalog zones do not need to be signed using DNSSEC, their zone transfers being authenticated by TSIG.
-Signed zones MUST be handled normally by nameservers, and their contents MUST NOT be DNSSEC- validated.
+Signed zones MUST be handled normally by nameservers, and their contents MUST NOT be DNSSEC-validated.

 # IANA Considerations